Mad-ness/avr-subprojects/cubieboard2/README.md

            | ... |

 PB18 - a management line which controls an external transistor like 2N2222.
 This line gives only +3.3V but I use transistor for passing +5V to a needed me relay through it.
+In short, transistor is a key which opens a relay.